Back to blog

 Headcount data includes a wide variety of demographic and qualitative information surrounding employees.

-What is headcount data?
+What is company headcount data?

 Headcount data can be understood in two ways: as external or internal data.